Baseline-JS/baseline-ai-stack/README.md

 Swap `staging` to `prod` to deploy to production.
 All environment variables will be automatically set in the process.

-1. `pnpm run deploy:staging` to deploy api/web/chat
+1. `pnpm run deploy:staging` to deploy api and chat

 ## Remove Stack